WenkeRen/Awesome-Little-Red-Dots/README.md

 5. Tags help researchers quickly identify papers focusing on specific aspects (e.g., spectroscopy, black hole mass, dust)

 This approach ensures consistent categorization across the growing literature and makes the bibliography more useful for filtering and finding relevant research.

+### Privacy and Responsible Use

+**Important Privacy Notice**: Your data may be used by Google to enhance the NotebookLM product, so please use this tool responsibly.
+We, the creators of this collection, have no access to your personal information or queries, and your interactions will not be used to modify this notebook's content.
+All interactions are between you and Google's NotebookLM service.

+### We Value Your Feedback

+Your feedback is invaluable for making this resource better.
+If you have any ideas or suggestions about the NotebookLM integration, the AI tagging system, or any other aspect of this project, please open an issue on our GitHub page.
+Your insights help us improve this resource for the entire astronomy community.

 ## 🔄 How We Collect and Update Data